Articles About Astronomy (111)

 Waning Crescent Moon

-During the Waning Crescent Moon phase, the illuminated part of the Moon decreases from a semicircle at Third Quarter until it disappears from view entirely at New Moon.
+During the Waning Crescent Moon phase, the lit-up part of the Waning Moon shrinks from the Third Quarter Moon until it disappears from view at New Moon.

 What Is Local Mean Time?